 For current information and posters, please visit www.dol.gov/agencies/whd/agriculture/h2a

-For current information and posters, please visit www.dol.gov/agencies/whd/agriculture/h2b
+for current information and posters, please visit www.dol.gov/agencies/whd/immigration/h2b

 NM Federation of Labor, AFL-CIO